joshcarp/docs.buf.build/docs/lint/configuration.md

 ### `ignore`

 The `ignore` key is **optional** and enables you to exclude directories or files from all lint rules when running `buf lint`.
+If a directory is ignored, then all files and subfolders of the directory will also be ignored.
 The specified directory or file paths **must** be relative to the `buf.yaml`.
 For example, the lint result in `foo/bar.proto` is ignored with this config: